 Alongside my private practice which has been running since 2013 I have also worked for two years with clients at the SWAN project in Bristol.
 This is one of the few places in the Bath and Bristol area which offers the opportunity for long-term low cost psychotherapy and counselling.

 I have worked with clients seeking help with a variety of issues, including alcohol and addiction, anxiety, bereavement, depression, eating disorders, stress and relationship issues, or personal development.

 I have a particular interest in how early relationships shape our experiences later in life.
 I also pursue research exploring how the changing environment affects our psychological well-being.
 In a time of accelerating climate change I believe it is essential to keep in mind the impact of the wider social, political and environmental challenges we are all necessarily a part of.
 Whilst we may not discuss such issues explicitly in sessions, I believe these aspects of life will always be a part of how we find ourselves situated in life at any given time.

 I am also an active member of the Climate Psychology Alliance (http://www.climatepsychologyalliance.org/)

 My professional background is in mental health.
-I have worked for over eight years supporting individuals dealing with enduring mental health issues.
+I worked for over eight years supporting individuals dealing with enduring mental health issues.
 My previous training includes a Foundation Certificate in Counselling and Psychotherapy at BCPC, a Certificate in Counselling Skills at Bath College, as well as a degree in Psychology and Study of Religions at Bath Spa University.